-The following Corporate Crime guidance note Produced in partnership with Laura Stephenson of 2 Hare Court Chambers provides comprehensive and up to date legal information covering:
+The following Corporate Crime practice note Produced in partnership with Laura Stephenson of 2 Hare Court provides comprehensive and up to date legal information covering:

 If a person drives or is in charge of a motor vehicle with a concentration of a specified controlled drug in their body which is above the legal limit, they will be guilty of an offence under section 5A of the Road Traffic Act 1988 (RTA 1988).

 are in charge of